canonical/opensearch-operator/docs/how-to/upgrade.md

 If you roll back to a charm revision with a different workload version, the process will roll back the charm code and then make a best-effort attempt to roll back the workload, since OpenSearch does not support downgrades.

-This is a dangerous operation that may lead to an unhealthy OpenSearch cluster.
-It is recommended to instead perform a backup and restore of the cluster to a new deployment with the desired OpenSearch version.

 ##### If the rollback between the versions is possible